-If I have TMJ disorder, why should I see a neuromuscular dentist?
+If I have TMJ disorder, why should I see a physiological dentist?

-Neuromuscular dentistry is a specialization in dental science that uses advanced post-graduate training and state-of-the-art technology to identify and treat TMJ disorder.
-An experienced, expertly trained neuromuscular dentist in Nashville knows how to find and restore the optimum alignment of your bite and jaw.
+A physiological dentist uses their unique post-graduate training, combined with state-of-the-art technology, to identify and treat your TMJ disorder.
+An experienced, expertly trained physiological dentist in Nashville knows how to find and restore the optimum alignment of your bite and jaw.
 This alleviates the stress on the temporomandibular joint, which also resolves any symptoms that have manifested from the dysfunction of the temporomandibular joint.

-How does a neuromuscular dentist diagnose TMJ disorder?
+How does a physiological dentist diagnose TMJ disorder?